 The same installer script removes the Hyperping agent when you pass --uninstall.
 The service is stopped and deregistered and the binaries are removed, but configuration and state stay on disk so you can reinstall without losing the agent token.
-Deleting the server from the dashboard is a separate step.
+Removing the server from the dashboard or rotating its credential are separate actions.

 Run on the host: